redhat-developer/odo/docs/website/docs/command-reference/describe-binding.md

 - the resource name,
 - the list of the services to which the component is bound using this service binding,
 - if the variables are bound as files or as environment variables,
+- the naming strategy used for binding names, if any,
 - if the binding information is auto-detected.

 When the service binding are not deployed yet to the cluster: